 Procuring Canary Grass

 DMT is an illegal substance in most of the world’s countries.
-Therefore, I cannot recommend obtaining canary grass for the purpose of consuming it.
-Moreover, never take DMT if you have a health problem, such as high blood pressure or any kind of heart condition, since it may increase the heart rate dangerously.
+Therefore, I cannot recommend obtaining canary grass to consume it.
+Moreover, never take DMT if you have a health problem, such as high blood pressure or any heart condition, since it may increase the heart rate dangerously.

 Moreover, Phalaris species exhibit considerable variability as per their constituents.
 Therefore, experimenting with unknown types of Phalaris without analyzing their constituents can be extremely dangerous and is not recommended.

-In general, Phalaris arundinacea tends to contain more 5-MeO-DMT than Phalaris aquatica.
+In general, Phalaris arundinacea tends to contain more 5-MeO-DMT than Phalaris aquatic.

-Another good strain to try is the Turkey Red variety, which allegedly contains primarily 5-MeO-DMT, as well as especially high amounts of DMT.
+Another good strain to try is the Turkey Red variety, which allegedly contains primarily 5-MeO-DMT and exceptionally high amounts of DMT.

-If you’re looking for as much DMT as possible though, then look into Phalaris brachystachys or Phalaris arundinacea of the Big Medicine strain.
+If you’re looking for as much DMT as possible, look into Phalaris brachystachys or Phalaris arundinacea of the Big Medicine strain.

 Ayahuasca Experiments with Turkey Red

-In 1993, the Turkey red Phalaris arundinacea strain was bioassayed as an ayahuasca analogue along with Peganum harmala (Syrian rue) seeds as a MAOI.
+In 1993, the Turkey red Phalaris arundinacea strain was bioassayed as an ayahuasca analog, and Peganum harmala (Syrian rue) seeds as an MAOI.

-It has been tested by TLC to determine alkaloid content.
-Out of the 16 plants selected at random from the original seed source, all 16 plants exhibited a similar alkaloid production pattern of 5-MeO-DMT.
+TLC has tested it to determine alkaloid content.
+Out of the 16 plants selected randomly from the original seed source, all 16 exhibited a similar alkaloid production pattern of 5-MeO-DMT.
 No other strain of Phalaris is known to exhibit such uniformity of alkaloid production.

-The effects of 30 mg alkaloids from Turkey red produced a very “subtle and spacy, feeling of leaving the body” along with some nausea.
+The effects of 30 mg alkaloids from Turkey red produced a “subtle and spacy feeling of leaving the body” and some nausea.
 40 mg induced more nausea.

 A group of 6 individuals took 50 mg.
-One of them experienced very violent purging for 2.5 hours along with a highly visionary state, agitation, and fearfulness.
-Another person was purging and had a complex visionary sequences of exploring an otherworldly landscape.
+One experienced very violent purging for 2.5 hours, with a highly visionary state, agitation, and fearfulness.
+Another person was purging and had a complex visionary sequence of exploring an otherworldly landscape.

 Another experience with Turkey red ayahuasca in a group setting: